rsdoiel/antenna/planet.md

 ---

-## EU to discuss action against Israel over Gaza war conduct
+## Divided EU leaves action against Israel on Gaza on table

 date: 2025-07-15, from: RTÉ News

-EU foreign ministers will discuss a raft of options for action against Israel over the war in Gaza - but likely will not agree on any.
+EU foreign policy chief Kaja Kallas has said the bloc was leaving the door open to action against Israel over the war in Gaza if the humanitarian situation does not improve.

 <br>